pablop16n/web-docs-scorer/README.md

 `correct_characters / (correct_characters + wrong_characters) * 10`

 This score is not sensitive to short segments, which seem to be header or footer menus, listing of social media, collaborator partners, etc. These strings are troublesome for the language detector, because they are usually classified as English or other random language.
 For this reason, segments with _n_ or less word characters are ignored in this processing.
-The _n_ value is different according every language, 25 is considered the minimum number for Spanish.
+The _n_ value is different according every language.
+For example, 25 is considered the minimum number for Spanish.

 ### big_segments_score and largest_segments_score